Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Introduction

 A key issue is that most of these studies consider diseases in isolation, i.e. comparing patients having a disease of interest to healthy individuals while the predicted biomarkers could be shared between various diseases.
 This limits the discriminative potential of such studies for accurate diagnoses.
 Indeed, network medicine has shown that diseases can share significant molecular background, as evidenced by numerous studies based on patient historical records \cite{hidalgo2009dynamic,jensen2014temporal,kannan2016conditional}, biological knowledge of the diseases \cite{goh2007human,lee2008implications, he2017pcid}, or patient gene expression profiles \cite{Sanchez-Valle431312}.
 For instance, Goh \textit{et al.} \cite{goh2007human} build a disease network, which connects diseases that share at least one gene which when mutated is linked to both conditions.
 Lee \textit{et al.} \cite{lee2008implications} construct a disease network of metabolic diseases, connecting pairs of diseases for which associated mutated enzymes catalyze adjacent metabolic reactions.
 Hidalgo \textit{et al.} \cite{hidalgo2009dynamic} take a different approach by building a disease network based on disease co-morbidities, i.e. two diseases are connected if they tend to co-occur significantly in the patient populations.
 They used Medicare records of elderly patients to build the network.
 He \textit{et al.} \cite{he2017pcid} propose PCID (Predicting Comorbidity by Integrating Data), an approach to predict disease co-morbidities by aggregating disease similarity scores derived from different data including protein--protein interactions (PPIs), pathways, and functional annotations.

-S\'anchez-Valle \textit{et al.} \cite{Sanchez-Valle431312} define a disease network, named the Disease Molecular Similarity Network (DMSN) based on patient genes expression profiles.
-In their study, the DMSN is generated using positive (negative) relative risk (RR) as a measure of disease similarity (dissimilarity, resp.) that is then interpreted as an estimate of risk.
-First, the patients associated with a given disease are clustered into subgroups to account for disease heterogeneity.
-Then, a similarity of the gene expression of patients is computed between patients having different diseases generating a patient--patient network.
-Next, using the RR score, diseases are related to each other.
+S\'anchez-Valle \textit{et al.} \cite{Sanchez-Valle431312} define a disease network, named the Disease Molecular Similarity Network (DMSN) based on patient's differential expression profiles.
+In their study, the DMSN is generated using positive and negative relative molecular similarities (RR) to measure disease similarity and dissimilarity, respectively, that is then interpreted as an estimate of risk.
+First, a patient-patient similarity network is generated based on the similarities of patient’s differential expression profiles.
+Next, using the relative similarity score, diseases are related to each other.
 The resulting network is directed and each edge is associated to a positive or negative label indicating either an increased or decreased risk of developing the target disease if the patient has the source disease.
 The underlying assumption is that having a given disease can increase the risk of developing a disease characterized by a similar gene expression profile.

 In these various approaches, a key issue is that either a single data source is used, such as disease--gene mutational data \cite{goh2007human}, or no new biological knowledge about a specific disease could be derived from the results (e.g., PCID \cite{he2017pcid}).